Early Years Foundation Stage

 Or here: ictgames.com/counting.htm (look out for the YR games)

-Don't forget about Bug Club , Purple Mash and Espresso.
-Your child's log in details will be in their book bag or contact book.
-These website are great for home learning and to support your child in Literacy and Maths skills.
+Keep an eye out for log in details for Purple Mash and Espresso - they will be stuck into your child's communication book in the next few weeks.
+These websites are great for home learning and to support your child in Literacy and Maths skills.